BioinformaticsMUSC/PiccirilloLabEtAl_Glioblastoma/README.md

 ==========================
 This repository contains analysis code for the single cell RNA-seq project carried out by researchers at the [Sara G.M.
 Piccirillo, UNM]() and [Berto Lab, MUSC](https://bertolab.org/)

+Glioblastoma (GBM) clinical management is challenging due to its heterogeneous nature, invasive potential, and poor response to radio- and chemo-therapy.
+As a result, GBM inevitably recurs and only a minority of patients survive 5 years post-diagnosis.
+We were the first to show that in the majority of GBM patients, the sub-ventricular zone (SVZ) of the lateral ventricles is a reservoir of cancer stem-like cells (CSCs) that show distinct patterns of treatment resistance when compared to matched CSCs from the tumor mass and contribute to the seeding of the recurrent tumor.
+However, the sampling and the characterization of the SVZ in GBM patients pose several challenges, as this area is extremely small and needs to be objectively identified during tumor surgical resection.

+To overcome this challenge, by using our fluorescence-guided multiple sampling scheme, we built a single-nucleus RNA-sequencing-based microenvironment landscape of the SVZ in GBM patients (T_SVZ).
+By performing a systematic comparison with tumor mass (T_Mass) samples isolated from the same patients and using two histologically normal SVZ (N_SVZ) samples through a number of computational tools and experimental methods, we identified novel therapeutic vulnerabilities in the T_SVZ of GBM patients.
 ## Cite this

 If you use anything in this repository please cite the following publication: